 - Slowed reaction time and reduced control over body movements

 For further help in keeping your senior loved ones safe from hypothermia, contact Compassionate Nursing Services.
-Our professional home health care in St. Louis gives family members peace of mind in knowing their senior loved ones are safe, warm and well.
+Our professional elderly care St. Louis and the surrounding areas trust, gives family members peace of mind in knowing their senior loved ones are safe, warm and well.

 You can reach us any time at 314-432-4312 for help with picking up groceries and prescriptions and running other errands, so seniors can stay indoors when it’s cold outside, and for a friendly companion to come in and spend quality time engaging in fun activities, favorite pastimes, exercise programs, and more.
 We also offer a full range of skilled nursing services when extra care is needed.
 Let us know how we can best help you!